zillow-cluster-project/zillow-cluster-repo/README.md

 ### Target variable:
-- The target variable for this project is log error.
+- The target variable for this project is logerror.

 ### Initial questions:
 - What continuous features have a relationship with logerror?